Auctions

 Special thanks to Olivier Baroin who combines, as few others do, the precision of an expert and the passion of a pedagogue.

-And finally, my warmest thanks to Claudine Seroussi for her beautiful translation.
+My warmest thanks to Claudine Seroussi for her beautiful translation.

 La Golconde